menu

 Divorcees may find friendship and understanding in this neighborhood, as 25.8% of its residents are divorced.
 NeighborhoodScout's exclusive analysis found that this divorce rate is higher than in 99.3% of the neighborhoods in America.

-In addition, the Salem City Center neighborhood stands out for having an average per capita income lower than 95.1% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Salem City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.1% of the neighborhoods in America.

 Also, with a nice mix of college students, safety from crime, and decent walkability, the Salem City Center neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 86.3% of the neighborhoods in MO.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.